SlexAxton/require-handlebars-plugin/README.md

 ## Templates not loading cross-domain

 In dev mode, loading the templates requires that you are on the same domain as your templates.
-This is standard single origin policy stuff.
+This is standard same origin policy stuff.
 Once you build, though, it won't matter since there are no additional requests.
 Usually a few cleverly placed host overrides get you through the dev mode hurdles.

+## Doesn't work with my version of Handlebars

+This is a barely modified version of handlebars 1.0.3beta (which went out to the world with a non-updated version tag 1.0.2beta, whoops).
+Some of the functionality in here is new, but none of it should be specific exactly to what makes this work.
+Though, I did take out the code that tries to identify node.js and act differently, since we want it to be picked up by `require.js` and not the built-in node.js `require` keyword.
+I also turned it into a proper amd module, which makes it "require-able".
+There's nothing too crazy, though, so I'd suggest just using it to save yourself time.
+Or don't.

 # Other Templating Languages